-Since the Jury Street Court House in the centre of Warwick was reopened in 2014 following a major refurbishment, the Unlocking Warwick volunteers have staged a grand Regency Ball just before Christmas each year.
-The 2018 Regency Ball will be held on Saturday 15th December.
+Since the Jury Street Court House in the centre of Warwick was reopened in 2014 following a major refurbishment, the Unlocking Warwick volunteers have staged a grand Ball just before Christmas each year.
+The 2019 Ball will be held on Saturday 7th December.

-The restored ballroom with its new oak floor is the perfect setting, and guests usually dress in costumes representative of the period to recreate the assemblies and balls which were held regularly in the Court House.
+The restored ballroom with its new oak floor is the perfect setting, and guests usually dress in costumes representative of the 18th and 19th centuries when balls were held regularly in the Court House.
 Although we describe ours as a Regency Ball, in fact the dances are typical of the Playford style, rather than the quadrilles and cotillions that are more accurately termed “Regency”.
 In terms of costume, though, we recommend the simpler Regency styles that are seen in films of Jane Austen novels.

-On arrival, guests are offered a welcome drink and the bar is open all evening serving prosecco, wines, beer and soft drinks.
+On arrival at the Ball, guests are offered a welcome drink and the bar is open all evening serving prosecco, wines, beer and soft drinks.
 There’s also plenty of water available – Regency dancing can be more energetic than it looks.

 During the interval, canapés will be served and the Unlocking Warwick volunteers usually provide a brief entertainment, such as a recreation of a scene from a Jane Austen novel, or an extract from a Richard Sheridan play.

-For the 2018 Ball, the dance director will be Brian Stanton and music will be provided once again by Mr Sayer’s Players.
+For the 2019 Ball, the dance director will be Frances Richardson and music will be provided once again by Mr Sayer’s Players.